 Are ready to be put back on shelves

 Should be counted and then discarded as defective

 The clearer your policy and practices in your store and warehouse, the smoother the entire operation runs.
 You don't want to upset customers or create an unnecessary bottleneck that extends returns or replacement processing.
 Doing dry runs now will help you understand how you might need to adjust processes to avoid issues and delays.

-The end of 2020 is rapidly approaching, and there's a lot of work to do to get ready.
+The end of the year is rapidly approaching, and there's a lot of work to do to get ready.
 In all that hustle and bustle, you're going to wear a lot of hats and face many challenges around your workforce, products, shipping, and millions of small other things.